Beyond K-pop: the culture of South Korea

 Sinbyeong

-Sinbyeong is linked to the Korean shamanic tradition and presents with somatic and psychotic symptoms attributed to spirit possession.
+Sinbyeong is associated with the Korean shamanic tradition and is characterized by both somatic and psychotic symptoms, often interpreted as manifestations of spirit possession.

 Learn more about Korean culture